Pedrinho (footballer, born 1977): International career

 Following Vasco's triumph in the 1998 Copa Libertadores, Pedrinho earned his first call-up to the Brazilian national team.
 In 2002, he played his only match for Brazil in a friendly against Haiti.

 Injury record

 Throughout his career, Pedrinho struggled with frequent injuries.
 He revealed that there was a point in his career when he began to believe his issues might be psychological, but physiotherapist Nilton Petroni identified a hip imbalance as the root cause.
 Their collaboration allowed Pedrinho to achieve a milestone in 2007 with Santos, managing over 60 games in a single season.

+Post-playing career

+Commentator career

+On January 12, 2014, he was hired to be a commentator on the Jogo Aberto Rio program on Band, alongside Djalminha and Larissa Erthal.
+On March 29, 2015, due to a financial crisis at Band, 50 professionals were summarily dismissed, including Pedrinho.

+On August 29, 2019, he was hired as a sports commentator for Grupo Globo, working on the SporTV and TV Globo.
+On September 14, 2023, Pedrinho announced his departure from the Grupo Globo.

 President of Vasco da Gama

-Following his departure from Globo, Pedrinho announced his candidacy for president of Vasco da Gama for the 2024–2026 term.
+On 23 September, 2023, Pedrinho announced his candidacy for president of Vasco da Gama for the 2024–2026 term.
 On 11 November 2023, he won the election, defeating Leven Siano to become the club's president.